sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 ![MDK](img_005.png)

->For a given customer id, query expression will filter order entries returned in descending when sorted by the order creation date property.
+>For a given customer ID, the query expression will filter order entries returned in descending when sorted by the order creation date property.

-Now start binding object table properties with `SalesOrderHeaders` Entity Set properties.
+Now start binding Object Table properties with `SalesOrderHeaders` entity set properties.

 Provide the below information: